 by @larisadoll

-How about you to freshen up your dark brown hair with red highlights?
+How about you freshen up your dark brown hair with red highlights?
 For dark brunettes, we suggest going for light burgundy shades: as you can see, it nicely enhances the richness of your brownish locks.

 ADVERTISEMENT

-Blonde With Pastel Red Highlights
+Blonde with Pastel Red Highlights

 by @larisadoll